 Where the path towards service improvement starts with the present, the path towards transformation starts with the past — reckoning with how dominant logics show-up, and shape what is deemed ethical, appropriate, professional, necessary, effective, and best practice.

-Of course, interrogating elements of the status quo that may have been architected by project partners, based on uncontested truths, is not only uncomfortable, but downright scary.
-Surprise, surprise, few funders or organizations set out to revisit their intents and purposes.
-When those intents and purposes are surfaced, they are understandably met with defensiveness and protectionism.
+Of course, interrogating elements of the status quo that may have been architected by project partners — including ourselves — based on uncontested truths, is not only uncomfortable, but downright scary.
+Few funders or organizations set out to revisit their intents and purposes.
+When original intents and purposes are surfaced, and critiqued, that can be met with defensiveness and protectionism.
+To be expected.
+What becomes untenable is when there is little willingness to ask: whose purpose does the defensiveness and protectionism serve?

 2) The courage to be disliked